marina601/scooter-circle/README.md

     - Non-relational databae hosting service

 9. [Wekzeug](https://werkzeug.palletsprojects.com/en/2.0.x/)
-    - A WSGI web application library used to encrypt user passwords
+    - A WSGI web application library is used to encrypt user passwords

 10. [Flask-SSLify](https://pypi.org/project/Flask-SSLify/)
      - Flask extension that configures your Flask application to redirect all incoming HTTP requests to HTTPS